Kalani and Project Now sweep a largely uncontested election

 “I was kind of scared a few of our senators wouldn’t get a position because that was the only competition we did have, but they all campaigned hard and the whole team got in,” said Kalani in an interview.

 Independent candidate Hao Fang also won a seat on the Student Center Board, which had three spots and three candidates running.

 Following tradition, the candidates waited outside of the Office of Student Life until 9:12 p.m., cheering until Kalani was called into the office to read the election results.
-However, spirits were subdued as this current year’s e-board was not present to offer the newly elected candidates their congratulations and guidance, and only 14 of Project Now’s team members
+However, spirits were subdued as this current year’s e-board was not present to offer the newly elected candidates their congratulations and guidance, and only 14 of Project Now’s team members were there.

 After Kalani announced the team’s victory, the team went to the USG Conference Room, where she made a statement about going forward with their elected positions and their goals for the following year.

 “We all have some great goals, great initiatives, great plans, great ideas, and this whole team is going to be fantastic.
 Each one of you was hand-picked for a reason,” Kalani said.
 “We’re gonna make USG great again.”

 Arvis Chen, current chair of Clubs and Organizations, then imparted his knowledge to the new team.